AnozieChibuike/TVcodecTransformer/README.md

 - Run the script `python3 changeCodec.py`

-- Wait for the script to run finish, you should find the converted files in the output folder
+- Wait for the script to run finish, you should find the converted files in the output folder.